The Ultimate Guide to Mobile Security: Defend Your Phone from Cyber Threats

 6. Install Apps Only from Trusted Sources

-Only download apps from official app stores, such as the Apple App Store or Google Play Store.
-These platforms have security measures in place to detect and block malicious apps, reducing the likelihood of downloading something harmful.
+Download apps exclusively from official app stores, such as the Apple App Store or Google Play Store, to minimize risks.

 7. Use a Screen Lock and Remote Wipe Features